ZuzooVn/face_ripper/README.md

 Be sure to open up this dir's download folder and delete all images below x size of KB.
 Skip scripts numbered 1 and 2 and feed your images into script number 3.

-This code does not crop the faces.
+This code does not crop the image to isolate the faces.

 # Dependancies
 These scripts are dependant on the face_recognition app by ageitgey here https://github.com/ageitgey/face_recognition